-In addition to the common core, pupils choose a total of four lessons from Art (1), Classical Civilisation (1), Computer Science (1), Design Technology (2), German (2), Latin (2), Music (1), or Spanish (2).
-Occasionally, we may recommend that a pupil should have Learning Support lessons instead of one or two of these lessons.
+In addition to the common core, pupils choose a total of three lessons from Art (1), Classical Civilisation (1), Computer Science (1), Design Technology - Resistant Materials (1), Design Technology - Textiles (1) and Music (1).

 Activities:

 Pupils continue to select from a wide range of extra-curricular activities available on two afternoons each week.